1961 Sheffield City Council election

 The 1961 Sheffield City Council election was held on 11 May 1961, with a third up for election plus a double vacancy in Owlerton.
 The results were largely a reversal of the previous election; a higher turnout - 35%, up significantly from the previous year's low of 25% - brought a much stronger Labour result with the seats they'd lost the preceding year held comfortably.
 All seats were contested and successfully defended this year, seeing no change in the make-up of the council.

 Election result

-This result has the following consequences for the total number of seats on the Council after the elections:
+This result had the following consequences for the total number of seats on the Council after the elections: